transcom/mymove-docs/docs/backend/setup/database-migrations.md

     1. The SQL keywords don't need to be capitalized, but it can be nice to differentiate some of them from certain things like the field names or types.
-    1. We want to add comments for every column other than the `id`, `created_at`, and `updated_at` fields.
+    2. We want to add comments for the table itself and every column other than the `id`, `created_at`, and `updated_at` fields.
 This makes it easier for future folks to understand what the columns were meant for.
-    1. You might see some migrations use `varchar` instead of `text`.
+    3. You might see some migrations use `varchar` instead of `text`.
 It's the same thing in the end, see [Postgresql Character Types](https://www.postgresqltutorial.com/postgresql-char-varchar-text/) for more info.

 1. Now you can create a new file in `pkg/models/` named after your new model.
 So for this, we'll have a new file